hoelzer-lab/ribap/README.md

 <a name="about"></a>

-# What?
+# Overview
-A common task when you have a bunch of bacterial genomes in your hands is calculating a _core gene set_ or _pangenome_.
-So, we want to know, which genes are homologs and shared between a set of bacteria.
+A common task when you have a bunch of bacterial genomes at hand is calculating a _core gene set_ or _pangenome_.
+We want to know, which genes are homologs and shared between a set of bacteria.
 However, defining homology only based an sequence similarity often underestimates the _true_ core gene set, particularly when diverse species are compared. **RIBAP** combines sequence homology information from [Roary](https://github.com/sanger-pathogens/Roary) with smart pairwise [ILP](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4391664/) calculations to produce a more complete core gene set - even on genus level.
-First, RIBAP performs annotations with [Prokka](https://github.com/tseemann/prokka), calculates the core gene set using [Roary](https://github.com/sanger-pathogens/Roary) and pairwise [ILPs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4391664/), and finally visualizes the results in an interactive HTML table garnished with protein multiple sequence alignments and trees.
+First, **RIBAP** performs annotations with [Prokka](https://github.com/tseemann/prokka), calculates the core gene set using [Roary](https://github.com/sanger-pathogens/Roary) and pairwise [ILPs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4391664/), and finally visualizes the results in an interactive HTML table garnished with protein multiple sequence alignments and trees.
 RIBAP comes with [Nextflow](https://nextflow.io) and [Docker](docker.com)/[Singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html)/[Conda](https://docs.conda.io/en/latest/) options to resolve all necessary software dependencies for easy execution.

 ![chart](figures/ribap-overview.png)

 <a name="quick"></a>

-# How can I give it a try?
+# Quick start
-Glad you're asking.
-Easy, you just need a working `nextflow` and `docker` or `singularity` or `conda` installation, see below!
+You just need a working `nextflow` and `docker` or `singularity` or `conda` installation, see below!
 We recommand the usage of containers!
 You have `nextflow` and `docker`?
-Good, give it a try:
+Give it a try:

 ```bash
 nextflow pull hoelzer-lab/ribap